 Chinese 5 Spice Substitutes & Alternatives

-I always have a jar in my cupboard and it’s an essential ingredient in many Chinese recipes like this crispy salt and chilli chicken recipe.
+I always have a jar in my cupboard, and it’s an essential ingredient in many Chinese recipes (like this crispy salt and chilli chicken).
+Nowadays, you can find Chinese 5 spice in supermarkets and online at Amazon.
+However, if you can’t find it, you can recreate the taste in the comfort of your own home with these substitutes below.

 The Best Chinese 5 Spice Substitutes

-I think allspice is the best single swap alternative for Chinese 5 spice, most of the flavours are covered apart from the fennel seeds.
+For me, allspice is the best single swap alternative for Chinese 5 spice, as most of the flavours are covered apart from the fennel seeds.

-Allspice is widely available in many supermarkets and online at Amazon.
 You can buy allspice grounded into a powder or whole (similar to peppercorns).
-Grounded powder is less pungent than whole allspice berries.
+I prefer using the grounded powder as it’s less pungent than whole allspice berries.

-It’s quite popular in baking recipes but you can use it in savoury recipes too.
-Just like Chinese 5 spice the flavour is quite intense.
-Swap this spice equally in the recipe you are following, or you can half the amount for a less pungent flavour.
+Swap this spice equally in the recipe you are following, or you can use half the amount for a weeker flavour.

 2. Garam Masala